Khutzeymateen: Valley of the Grizzly Bears

 Trip details

-• Total Cost is $8795CAD (+tax) per person.
+• Total Cost is $9695CAD (+tax) per person.
 Due to permit limitations, we allow a maximum of 9 Guests with 2 photography guides.

-• Prices include: Accommodations, photography guides and boat crew.
-All meals from dinner on Day 1 through to breakfast on the final day.
-Applicable permits, Park user fees, and First Nations protocol fees; and full use of all facilities aboard the vessel.
+• Accommodations starting the evening of day 1, all meals from dinner on Day 1 through to breakfast on the final day.
+Applicable permits, park user fees, and First Nations protocol fees; and full use of all facilities aboard the vessel.

-• Transportation to/from Prince Rupert, travel or cancellation insurance (required, see below for more information), accommodation and meals prior to welcome dinner on day one, or if you would like to extend your stay in the area.
+• Transportation to/from Prince Rupert, travel or cancellation insurance (required, see below for more information), accommodation and meals prior to welcome dinner on day one, alcohol at restaurants, or if you would like to extend your stay in the area.
 Guide and crew gratuities.

 • Prince Rupert is located on the north coast of British Columbia, about 750 kilometers (465 miles) north of Vancouver, BC.
 Air Canada offers direct flights from Vancouver International Airport (YVR) to Prince Rupert Airport (YPR), located on Denby Island, from there you will take an organized shuttle and ferry to arrive in Prince Rupert.